What Are Alzheimer's Cerebrospinal Fluid Biomarkers?

 The Status Quo of Diagnosing Alzheimer’s Disease & Need for Biomarkers

-Imagine going to the doctor and being told you may have a very dangerous disease, however they will never be able to tell you whether it is that disease or something else.
+Imagine going to the doctor and being told you may have a very dangerous disease.
+However, they will never be able to tell you whether it is that disease or something else.

-And then imagine that the doctor says that you are already a few years too late for treatments to have the best effect, and that this may severely affect treatment decisions and your comfort throughout the rest of your journey.
-Moreover, this also poses an obstacle for research on new therapies for this disease as there is no clear-cut way to confirm that those recruited for clinical studies have the disease in question.
+And then imagine that the doctor says that you are already a few years too late for treatments to have the best effect and that this may severely affect treatment decisions and your comfort throughout the rest of your journey.
+Moreover, this also poses an obstacle to research on new therapies for this disease as there is no clear-cut way to confirm that those recruited for clinical studies have the disease in question.

-Thus, accurately determining which patient truly has AD is essential.
+Thus, accurately determining which patient truly has Alzheimer’s is essential.
 Additionally, the current clinical diagnoses based on memory tests are not made until there is significant memory impairment which makes effective treatment difficult.
 To that end, scientists are trying to look for earlier signs of AD that aren’t visible to the naked eye.

 Cerebrospinal Fluid: The Magic Window into the Brain